-Crisp operate nine production sites across four countries in England, Scotland, Germany and Poland so we too are adjusting to this “new-normal”.
-While our number one concern is to ensure the health and safety of our team and community, we are committed to undertaking all necessary activities to assist in addressing the spread of COVID-19 and to maintaining the high quality of goods and services expected by our customers so far as is reasonably practicable.
+Crisp operate nine production sites across four countries in England, Scotland, Germany and Poland, so we too are adjusting to this “new-normal”.
+While our number one concern is to ensure our team and community’s health and safety, we are committed to undertaking all necessary activities to assist in addressing the spread of COVID-19 and maintaining the high quality of goods and services expected by our customers so far as is reasonably practicable.

-In response to the current situation we have established new ways of working to help our customers access the support and product that they need right now.
+In response to the current situation, we have established new ways of working to help our customers access the support and product they need.

 The core business output at Crisp has not been adversely affected by COVID-19.
 Our sales & marketing, customer support, production planning and transport teams are all working effectively from home.
 The transition to remote working has been facilitated by our superb IT team and is going well.
 We are still here for you, just as we were before.

 Please see COVID-19 Business Impact Assessment Statement for further details on how Crisp are continuing to operate during these difficult times.

 We have sufficient raw material on all our sites to withstand a significant period of non-supply of further raw material.
 We do not anticipate any interruption with our production processes.
 In the event of significant staff absence, the necessary contingencies are in place to ensure that the maltings can operate with minimal disruption.

 We deliver our malts to many of our craft customers through 3rd party hauliers.
 In the event of any significant disruption to this arrangement, we do have the contingency to use our

 own fleet of vehicles.